Artigas flag

-The Artigas flag waving alongside the Uruguayan Flag in front of the Palacio Legislativo in Montevideo.
+The Artigas flag flying alongside the Uruguayan Flag in the Uruguayan Parliament.

-The Artigas flag is a flag used in the early 19th century by the South American military and political leader José Gervasio Artigas.
-Originally the national flag of the League of the Free Peoples between 1815 and 1820.
+The Artigas flag is a flag created in the early 19th century by the South American libertador and political leader José Gervasio Artigas.
+It was originally designed to be the national flag of the Federal League, a confederation of provinces that briefly existed between 1815 and 1820.

 Since 1952, it has been one of the national flags of Uruguay and since 1987, the flag of the Argentine province of Entre Ríos.
 The flag consists of a white horizontal stripe between two blue and red bend.
 The blue and white stripes come from the flag created by Manuel Belgrano, while the red was added as a symbol of the fight for federalism.

 History

 Origin

-One of the early flags of the League of the Free Peoples.

 In 1810, as a result of the May Revolution, the Viceroyalty of Rio de la Plata declared independence, becoming the United Provinces of South America, but for some time continued to use the Spanish flag.
 On 27 February 1812, Manuel Belgrano designed a flag for his soldiers with two blue stripes on the edges and a white stripe in the middle and proposed it as the flag of the United Provinces, however, due to the complicated situation, the Primera Junta officially fought on behalf of the Spanish King Ferdinand VII, who was in captivity to Napoleon.

 In 1814 José Gervasio Artigas, the leader of the Provincia Oriental, began to organize the League of the Free Peoples.
 The first flag was created before the League was formed and was based on the Belgano flag.
 The flag consisted of horizontal blue-white-blue bands, with each blue band having a horizontal red band inside.
 The blue stripes were to symbolize the two banks of the Río de la Plata.